Integrity and

 3 Commercial publicity promotes fictions of rivalry and antagonism between

-the people who compete and also between the people who follow organized sports.
+the players and also between the fans of organized sports.
+Names and symbols

-Names and symbols are branded to represent the competing teams and to reinforce
+are branded to represent the competing teams and to reinforce loyalties and conflicts.

 If you compete

-or follow organized sports you might apply rules of imaginary membership or
+or follow organized sports you might imagine rules of membership in a team and compete or follow another person or conform

 You might think